Blood donation in England

 In England, blood and other tissues are collected by NHS Blood and Transplant (NHSBT).
 NHSBT Blood Donation was previously known as the National Blood Service until it merged with UK Transplant in 2005 to form a NHS special health authority.
-Other official blood services in the United Kingdom include the Northern Ireland Blood Transfusion Service, the Scottish National Blood Transfusion Service and the Welsh Blood Service.
+The other official blood services in the United Kingdom are the Scottish National Blood Transfusion Service, the Welsh Blood Service and the Northern Ireland Blood Transfusion Service.

 Donations

 The service depends entirely on voluntary donations from the public.
-Originally, Blood was collected from various donor clinics located over the country.
+Originally, blood was collected from various donor clinics located across the country.
 In 1994, the first mobile session was held in Elstree, hosted by the Joely Bear Appeal.
-Currently, Blood donation sessions are set up throughout the country and take place in many diverse venues.
-From village halls, to mobile collection units (known as Bloodmobiles), and sessions set up companies and organisations so people can donate at work.
+Currently, blood donation sessions are set up throughout the country and take place in many diverse venues, from village halls to mobile collection units (known as bloodmobiles), and sessions set up by companies and organisations so that people can donate at work.
 New donors are generally required to be fit and healthy, weigh between 50 kg and 160 kg and be aged between 17 and 66.
-However, regular donors are permitted to donate past the age of 70 as long as they remain healthy.
-Female donors may give blood up to three times a year (once every 16 weeks) and male donors may give blood four times a year (every 12 weeks).
+However, regular donors are permitted to donate past the age of seventy as long as they remain healthy.
+Female donors may give blood up to three times a year (once every sixteen weeks) and male donors may give blood four times a year (every twelve weeks).